OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

 # Agility in agile vs traditional metrics

-One of the most traditional metric in agile project management is velocity, it helps visualize how the team is operating and improves future planning.
+One of the most traditional metric in agile project management is velocity, it helps visualizing a team's delivery pace and facilitates future planning.
 But traditional Agile tools have, in my opinion, a strong limitation in the way they can account for changes in a team’s operation.

 Have your sprints always all had exactly the same number of business days with the exact same number of team members?